jaesung2061/anvel/readme.md

     $ npm start

-The website should automatically launch at http://localhost:3000 (proxied).
-Visit http://anvel.io for some brief documentation.
+The website should automatically launch at [http://localhost:3000](http://localhost:3000) (proxied).
+If localhost:3000 does not work, try [http://localhost:8000](http://localhost:8000).

+Visit [http://anvel.io](anvel.io) for some brief documentation.

 ### Why not Laravel?